shariq1989/receipt-catcher/README.md

 ### Relative-size Estimating
 We used Affinity Group Sizing to estimate the size of the stories and pointed them using the number sequence provided in the Miro Planning Poker tool
-All team members are development team members so the entire team was involved in estimating.
+Everyone in the Strawberry team is a development team member so we were all involved in estimating.